OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

 * Countries that are not p-coded are aggregated to Admin 0
-* Organisation deduplication is a long-running challenge with this data, since there are no unique identifiers, and organisation names may be spelled different ways from different OCHA offices, or sometimes even within the same 3W.
+* Organisation deduplication is a long-running challenge with this data, since there are no unique identifiers, and organisation names may be spelled different ways by different OCHA offices, or sometimes even within the same 3W.
 See the [`org`](org) section below for more information on how we handle these details.
 * Rows without an associated sector are skipped